 0.44 introduces Authentication and permissions as core Datasette concepts (#699).
-This makes it easier for different plugins can share responsibility for authenticating requests - you might have one plugin that handles user accounts and another one that allows automated access via API keys, for example.
+This enables different plugins to share responsibility for authenticating requests - you might have one plugin that handles user accounts and another one that allows automated access via API keys, for example.